 At ASD, we value an education that will prepare all students for a rapidly changing world.
 As a result, in addition to a history of academic success (grade reports and testing) that indicates the ability to succeed at ASD, we look for the desired skills and dispositions demonstrated through the Character Assessment, Teacher Recommendations, and the Introductory Video.
 Together, these items help us paint a picture of each applicant that is unique, and one that allows us to determine the admissibility of each prospective student through a comprehensive and mission-driven lens.

-Students applying to PreK, K1, and K2 must be 3 years old, 4 years old, and 5 years old, respectively, by December 31, of the year of enrollment per KHDA policy.
-Preference is given to those applicants who turn the indicated age above by September 1, of the year of enrollment.
+Students applying to PreK, K1, K2, and Grade 1 must be 3 years old, 4 years old, 5 years old, and 6 years old respectively, by August 31, of the year of enrollment per KHDA policy.

 School Year and Grade Level